Breast Calcifications

 What are breast calcifications?

-Small deposits of calcium in breast tissue.
+Breast calcifications are small deposits of calcium in the breast tissue.

 Are breast calcifications cancerous?